hubertlepicki/handbook/benefits/health-insurance.md

 If you opt-in to dental insurance we’ll pay 50% of the cost of the Basic, Preventative Plan.
 If you opt in your costs would be $8.72/month for an individual and $28.52/month for a family.

 You can also choose to upgrade your Dental coverage to the Enhanced plan.
 If you opt in you are responsible for the difference in the coverage cost.
 The cost is $41.19/month for an individual and $108.81/month for a family.
-View the entire Enhanced plan or read the summary in the [Dental folder][benefits-dental].
+Compare the plans and view the entire Enhanced plan description in the [Dental folder][benefits-dental].

 ## Healthy Actions